stream-zero/shared-docs-source/fx/Developer_Guide/Creating_and_Configuring_Your_First_FX_Service.md

 **Understanding manifest.json: Defining Your Service**

-The `manifest.json` file plays a crucial role in describing your application to the DX Platform, as well as to fellow users and developers.
+The `manifest.json` file plays a critical role in describing your application to the FX Platform, as well as to fellow users and developers.
 Below is a sample `manifest.json` file along with an explanation of its parameters:

 **`manifest.json` Example:**